A LITTLE ABOUT ME:

 I look back on my growing up years and it is overwhelmingly evident how much they molded me and continue to influence me and my work.

 After high school, I set of to the great state of Utah to get my BFA in Illustration at Brigham Young University.
 It was there, too, that I found my hunky Australian soulmate, Alex, and stole his last name in June 2013.
 (The best!)

-Since graduation in 2015 (BFA completion 2014,) Alex and I have moved to Chicago to start his career and continue with mine.
+After graduation in 2015 (BFA completion 2014,) Alex and I moved to Chicago to start his career and continue with mine.
 I work full time as an artist from my home-based studio.
 I feel so grateful every day when I walk through my studio door to my easel and begin my work.
 This is my little world that I love so dearly.

 I make art because I have a constant inescapable vision of something new I must create.

 My vision to create art, even though at times it is trying and slow, it is always a light in my life.
 It is something I love to do, and never tire of.
 It compels me to think deeper into myself and who I want to be.
 It makes me think larger than life.

 My work is 100% a part of me.
 I feel inspired by people, places, the beautiful things in nature, and experiences in my life that spark an idea for a painting.
 The time of day and the seasons influence my work greatly, too; more often than not, I find myself titling work “the morning _____” or “evening ________” or “autumnal ______”.
 As the seasons change, and depending on the time of day I go to work in my studio, it also sets the mood for whatever it is I’m working on.

 Read my top ten most frequently asked questions here!